PUBLIC SERVICE ARTICLE

 We live in an avaricious and rivalrous world.
 Moms and Dads, teachers, mental health counselors/psychotherapists, physicians and many others remark “a child can be inoculated against physical diseases like polio, tetanus and small pox”.
-Wouldn’t it be great, wonderful if an inoculation could be developed against insecurity, humiliation, failure and unhappiness.
-Over fifty (50) years of prodigious, biographical research and clinical practice as a psychologist treating patients in state psychiatric hospitals, schools for the mentally retarded, comprehensive community mental health centers/clinics, teaching undergraduate and graduate psychology courses at universities and now in private practice has yielded the one factor which is successful in actualizing a meaningful, fulfilling and happy life for us humans, i.e., a mood and attitude of mind or awareness called rational self-esteem and how rational self-esteem is built or structured, functions and is maintained.
+Wouldn’t it be great, wonderful if an inoculation could be developed against insecurity, anxiety, humiliation, failure, depression and unhappiness.
+Fifty-six (56) years of prodigious research and clinical practice as a psychologist treating patients in state psychiatric hospitals, schools for the mentally retarded and comprehensive community mental health centers/clinics, teaching undergraduate and graduate psychology courses at universities and now in private practice has yielded the one factor which is successful in actualizing a meaningful, fulfilling and happy life for us humans, i.e., a mood and attitude of mind or awareness called rational self-esteem and how rational self-esteem is built or structured, functions and is maintained.

-Your personal, private and individual use of these copyrighted exercises extracted from the clinically tested and empirical research study “The ABC’s of Covert and Overt Self-Esteem, Our Self-Evaluative Mechanism” enables you to develop a rational self-esteem with self-direction, genuine tolerance, leadership skills, acceptance of uncertainty and interpersonal and social flexibility in establishing successful priorities, i.e., sound mental health.
+Your personal, private and individual use of these copyrighted exercises extracted from the clinically tested and empirical research study “The ABC’s of Self-Esteem” enables you to develop a rational self-esteem with self-direction, genuine tolerance, leadership skills, acceptance of uncertainty and interpersonal and social flexibility in establishing humanitarian and successful priorities, i.e., sound mental health.

 A. TOOLS TO HAVE: